-You have several options for either buying a home or refinancing a mortgage in Vermont.
-The most common type of Vermont home loan is the 30-year fixed-rate mortgage.
+For home purchases, the most common type of Vermont home loan is the 30-year fixed-rate mortgage.
 This loan offers a combination of low monthly payments, by spreading the term out over 30 years, and the security of an interest rate that never changes, meaning your mortgage payments never change either (though hazard insurance and taxes may increase).

 The other major type of home loan is the adjustable-rate mortgage, or ARM.
 Rather than locking in your original interest rate for the life of the loan, an ARM allows the interest rate to vary over time to reflect current market conditions.
 This allows you to get a lower initial rate than on a comparable fixed-rate loan, because the lender isn't committing to a set rate for a long period of time.

-Most ARMs are structured to give you an initial fixed rate for a certain period of time, often 1, 3, 5, 7 or 10 years, and then adjust every year thereafter.
+Most ARMs are structured to give you an initial fixed rate for a certain period of time, often 3, 5, or 7 years, and then adjust every year thereafter.
 These are commonly given names like 3/1, 5/1 or 7/1 to reflect this setup.
 Other variations are also available, however.

-ARMs are good choices for Vermont homebuyers who expect to move again or refinance in the next 5-10 years, because they don't need to lock in a rate for three decades.
+ARMs are good choices for Vermont homebuyers who expect to move again or refinance in a few years, because they don't need to lock in a rate for three decades.
 They're also good when interest rates are high and likely to fall over the coming years.